MP's shock after bill 'inconsistent' with Bill of Rights

-Green MP Golriz Ghahraman, a former human rights lawyer, was surprised her Members' Bill, which aims to strengthen New Zealand's electoral laws and its democratic values, was found to breach the Bill of Rights - just.
+Green MP Golriz Ghahraman, a former human rights lawyer, was surprised her Members' Bill, which aims to strengthen New Zealand's electoral laws and its democratic values, was found to be inconsistent with the Bill of Rights - just.

 Ghahraman's bill is intended to be a sweeping fix of New Zealand's electoral rules, it fully repeals bans on prisoners voting (going beyond Labour's limited repeal), it lowers the voting age to 16, and puts an annual cap of $35,000 on someone's political donations - there is currently no cap.